phildini/technicalmajority/README.md

 # Technical Majority

 Hello!
-This is the repo that maintains technicalmajority.com, a clearinghouse for information about technology partnering with activists and governments to increase government by the people, for the people, of the people.
+This is the repo that maintains technicalmajority.com, a catalog for information about technology partnering with activists and governments to increase government by the people, for the people, of the people.